Our faculty rank among the most productive and cited in the world on matters of international economic law.

-IIEL faculty rank among the most productive and cited in the world on matters of international economic law.
-Their work spans all of the major disciplines of international economic law—from sovereign debt to financial regulation to international trade and arbitration—and helps shape academic and policy conversations in Washington and around the globe.
+Our Faculty’s work spans all of the major disciplines of international economic law—from sovereign debt to financial regulation to international trade and arbitration—and helps shape academic and policy conversations in Washington and around the globe.

-Along with promoting policy related research, IIEL sponsors The Journal of International Economic Law (JIEL).
+Along with promoting policy-related research, IIEL sponsors the Journal of International Economic Law (JIEL).
 An academic publication of Oxford University Press, JIEL is dedicated to encouraging thoughtful and scholarly attention to international economic law.

 Fellows carry out research independently and participate in Institute sponsored initiatives, bringing their expertise to bear on a wide range of issues in the area.
 They engage in all aspects of IIEL’s ongoing research on issues such as trade, financial regulation, arbitration, tax and transnational business.